SEKOIA-IO/documentation/docs/playbooks/library/detection-rules.md

 ### New Snort Rules

-Trigger playbook run on new snort rules
+Trigger playbooks when new snort rules are detected of a repository